 One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.
 It’s 125 miles long, with more than 587 miles of shoreline.
 Lake Champlain is also home to 318 species of birds, 81 fish species, and a mysterious monster, affectionately known as Champ.
 At it’s widest point, near Burlington, Lake Champlain is almost 12 miles long, but it narrows significantly on either end.

 There are 13 Vermont State Parks on Lake Champlain, making it easy for campers, swimmers, hikers, and nature lovers to explore the lake’s waters and shores.
-During our last camping trip of the season, we had the good fortune to explore three fabulous state parks, all within easy driving distance of each other, and close to Burlington, Vermont’s biggest city.
+During our last camping trip of the season, we had the good fortune to explore three fabulous state parks near Burlington, VT, all within easy driving distance of each other.

 Even short trips to Lake Champlain are enough to lower my blood pressure, and this trip was no exception.
 We spent hours hiking along the shore, taught our puppy to swim, bought seriously awesome maple creemees as we traveled between parks, and watched three amazing sunsets.
-Here are some highlights from our weekend adventure with Vermont State Parks.
+Here are some highlights from our fabulous Lake Champlain camping trip.

 The second loop is very open, and most of the sites are either in the middle or around the edge of a big field.
 This loop has a nice playground, a trail to the pool, and incredible lake and mountain views.

-Button Bay also has four camping cabins, each with gorgeous, sweeping views of the bay and the Adirondack Mountains.
+Button Bay State Park also has four camping cabins, each with gorgeous, sweeping views of Lake Champlain and the Adirondack Mountains.
 We’ve been eyeing them for many years, in hopes to reserve one for a fall weekend, but they’ve always been booked.
 Tip: Don’t procrastinate!

-The trail out to Button Point takes you past a nature center nestled in the woods.
+Not far from the Button Bay Campground is a trail out to Button Point.
+It’s a short hike, and takes you past a nature center nestled in the woods.
 Here you can find out more about Champ, Lake Champlain’s famous monster, and the button-like concretions that gave the park its name and are found along the rocky shoreline.
 The trail follows a service road for a bit, delves into a beautiful hardwood forest, and then pops out onto a rocky peninsula.
 It’s a great place to watch the sunset, take pictures of your puppy, or have a picnic!

 Swimming in Lake Champlain at Kingsland Bay State Park

 Button Bay State Park has a lovely pool to swim in, which is perfect for families with small children.
-For lake swimming, I recommend driving to Kingsland Bay State Park, just 11 miles north of Button Bay.
+For lake swimming near Burlington, I recommend driving to Kingsland Bay State Park, just 11 miles north of Button Bay.
 Kingsland Bay is only open for day-use, and it is absolutely perfect for a luxurious picnic, followed by a hike and a swim.
 The sprawling lawns are lightly shaded by stately locust trees.
-There’s ample room to spread out, and the water — well, it’s deep, clear, and refreshing — our favorite place to swim on Lake Champlain!
+There’s ample room to spread out, and the water — well, it’s deep, clear, and refreshing — our favorite place to swim on Lake Champlain, and definitely one of our favorite state parks near Burlington, VT.

 The bay is nice and sheltered, and there are lots and lots of sailboats coming and going.
 Is there anything better than watching those graceful sailboats as you relax on the shore of your favorite lake, all sleepy after a beautiful swim?
 I think not.